leozhangML/quotient_rml/README.md

 S.normal_coords(**params)
 ```

-We plot our projection and compute the boundary of our projection.
-We show
+We plot our projection and compute the boundary of our projection via `show_boundary`.
+We give this boundary an orientation and plot its correspondence to the original point cloud.

 ```python
 S.show_boundary(alpha=1, tol=2, c=cylinder[:, 2], show_pointcloud=True, **params)